UNDP-Data/dfx-indicators-etl/README.md

 - `country_code_aggregate`: The country code aggregate of the source.
 This can be either `sum`,`mean`,`median`,`mode`,`min`,`max`,`first`,`last` or `count` depending on the country code aggregate of the source.
 - `aggregate`: The aggregate of the source.
 This can be either `sum`,`mean`,`median`,`mode`,`min`,`max`,`first`,`last` or `count` depending on the aggregate of the source.
 - `downloader_params`: This section contains the parameters that are required by the downloader function of the source.
+- `file_name`: The name of the file in a zip, in case the source file downloaded as a zip file.

+#### Deployment
+The pipeline is (intended) deployed on Azure using Azure Functions.
+The deployment process is automated using GitHub Actions.